 Relax and explore the natural atoll pool adjacent to the bay, take a boat out, or linger over a long picnic.

-Admission Costs: There is a per car entrance fee of $5 during the week and $7 on the weekend, a boat ramp access fee of $13 weekdays and $17 on weekends.
+Admission Costs: There is a per car entrance fee of $5 during the week and $7 on the weekend, a boat ramp access fee of $13 on weekdays, and $17 on weekends.
 It is important to note that the park does not allow flotation devices at these beaches.

 Address: 9698 SW 328th St, Homestead, FL 33033